SSSDNSY/SSSDNSY/README.md

 # SSSDNSY

-I'm a self-taught passionate BackEnd developer from China 🇨🇳
+I'm a self-taught passionate BackEnd developer from Changsha in China

 **About me**

 - 💼 BackEnd Engineer

-- ❤️ I love writing Java and building fun server applicationes
+- ❤️ I love writing Java and building fun server applicationes, and pleasure contribute to open source project

 - 💬 Ask me about anything [here](https://github.com/SSSDNSY)